 - University of North Carolina Chapel Hill

-Hailey-Hailey disease (HHD) or "benign familial pemphigus" is a rare autosomal dominant disorder that affects the adhesion of epidermal keratinocytes.
-Initially described by the Hailey brothers in 1939 , this intraepidermal blistering disorder is a chronic condition with multiple recurrences and limited therapeutic options.
+Hailey-Hailey disease (HHD, MIM #169600), also called benign familial pemphigus or benign chronic pemphigus, is a rare autosomal dominant disorder that affects the adhesion of epidermal keratinocytes.
+Initially described by the Hailey brothers in 1939 , this intraepidermal blistering disorder is characterized by blistering, erosions, maceration, and frequent secondary infection in the flexural areas.
+HHD is a chronic condition with multiple recurrences and limited therapeutic options.

 This topic will discuss the pathogenesis, clinical manifestations, diagnosis, and treatment of HHD.
-Darier disease, a condition that shares many clinical and pathological features with HHD, is discussed separately.
+Darier disease, a condition that shares many clinical and pathologic features with HHD, is discussed separately.
 (See "Darier disease".)

 EPIDEMIOLOGY AND GENETICS